Deep learning reveals hidden interactions in complex systems: Models and Methods

-AgentNet is a generalized framework for the data-driven modeling of agent-based complex systems, influenced by previous works and reinforced with several modifications.
-The base module of AgentNet is similar to a GAT with transformer architecture \cite{IN_attention}, where each agent decides its next state by putting information from itself and the attention-weighted sum of other agents together.
-AgentNet initially operates on a fully-connected graph, implying that it initially assumes every agent as a possible neighbor and gradually learns the true interaction strength by training.
-Our model first encodes the state variables of agent $s^t$ with an encoder, then passes the information to the transformer which computes the impact from the entire system state $\mathbf{s^t}$, and finally decodes the outcome with a decoder.
-AgentNet has various options for its encoder and decoder depending on system characteristics and desired outcomes.
-More detailed architectures and implementations are described in the SI Appendix.
+AgentNet is a generalized framework for the data-driven modeling of agent-based complex systems, covering most previous works and reinforced with several modifications.
+The base module of AgentNet, a graph attention module, is similar to a GAT \cite{IN_gat, IN_attention} with transformer architecture \cite{AN_trans}, where each agent decides its next state by putting information from itself and the attention-weighted sum of other agents together.
+AgentNet initially operates on a fully-connected graph, implying that it initially assumes every agent as a possible neighbor and gradually learns the true interaction partners and strength through training.
+Our model first encodes the state variables of agent $s^t$ with an encoder, then passes the information to the transformer which computes the impact from the entire system state $\boldsymbol{s^t}$, and finally decodes the outcome with a decoder to obtain the state difference.

-Our formulation of an agent-based complex system coincides with concepts in the GAT core, as depicted in Fig. \ref{Fig1}B: self-loop calculation captures the self-interaction $g$, attention weight with others captures the interaction strength $h_j$, and the weighted sum along with the decoder corresponds to overall function $f$.
-Particularly, interaction strength can be easily identified by visualizing attention weight.
-Despite the fact that neural networks are infamous for being black-boxes, natural correspondence between an agent-based complex system and the formulation of a GAT enables us to further investigate the approximated function individually, thereby turning AgentNet into a gray-box \cite{AN_graybox}.